leestott/Pytorch-Azure-Machine-Learning-Services/README.md

 ## Getting Started with PyTorch

-In this tutorial, you will learn how to train a Pytorch image classification model using transfer learning with the Azure Machine Learning service.
-The Azure Machine Learning python SDK's [PyTorch estimator](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-train-pytorch) enables you to easily submit PyTorch training jobs for both single-node and distributed runs on Azure compute.
+In this tutorial, you will learn how to train a PyTorch image classification model using transfer learning with the Azure Machine Learning service.
+The Azure Machine Learning python SDK's [PyTorch estimator](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-train-Pytorch) enables you to easily submit PyTorch training jobs for both single-node and distributed runs on Azure compute.

 ## Not sure where to start